The Avengers (2012 film): Video game

-A video game based on the film was planned for concurrent release.
-The game was to be a first-person shooter/brawler for the Xbox 360, PlayStation 3, Wii U, and Microsoft Windows and published by THQ, with THQ Studio Australia developing the console versions and Blue Tongue Entertainment the PC version.
-After THQ closed both studios, the game was canceled.
-Intellectual property rights for an Avengers video game reverted to Marvel, which said it was exploring potential publishing and licensing opportunities.
+A video game based on the film was initially planned for simultaneous release.
+It was intended to be a combination of a first-person shooter and a brawler for the Xbox 360, PlayStation 3, Wii U, and Microsoft Windows platforms, with THQ as the publisher.
+The console versions were to be developed by THQ Studio Australia, while Blue Tongue Entertainment was tasked with creating the PC version.
+However, after THQ shut down both studios, the game was ultimately canceled.
+Consequently, the intellectual property rights for an Avengers video game reverted to Marvel, which stated that it was exploring potential publishing and licensing opportunities.
+A mobile game published by Gameloft was released in May 2012.

-In May 2012, Ubisoft and Marvel Entertainment announced that they were partnering to develop a motion-controlled game titled Marvel Avengers: Battle for Earth for the Wii U and Xbox 360 Kinect.
-The game was inspired by the "Secret Invasion" storyline and features 20 different characters.
-Marvel also announced a four-chapter mobile game titled Avengers Initiative, with one chapter focusing on each of Hulk, Captain America, Thor, and Iron Man.
+In May 2012, a collaboration between Ubisoft and Marvel Entertainment was revealed, unveiling their joint project: a motion-controlled game titled Marvel Avengers: Battle for Earth designed for the Wii U and Xbox 360 Kinect.
+Inspired by the "Secret Invasion" storyline, the game showcases 20 different characters.
+Additionally, Marvel announced the development of a four-chapter mobile game titled Avengers Initiative, with each chapter dedicated to exploring the adventures of Hulk, Captain America, Thor, and Iron Man.

 Release

 Theatrical

-In February 2012, Disney announced that the film's title would be changed in the United Kingdom to avoid confusion with the British TV series of the same name, as well as its 1998 film adaptation.
-This led to confusion over the film's actual title.
-Empire magazine reported that the film would be titled Marvel Avengers Assemble while The Hollywood Reporter said that it would be called simply Avengers Assemble.
-Marvel's UK website refers to the film as Marvel's Avengers Assemble, although David Cox of The Guardian, in arguing that it was one of the worst film titles ever, considered this to be an error in the production notes, albeit grammatically clearer.
-According to the British Board of Film Classification and the Irish Film Classification Office, the title is Marvel Avengers Assemble.
-Frank Lovece in FilmFestivalTraveler.com addressed the discrepancy, writing, "The Avengers — formally titled Marvel's The Avengers onscreen, though no apostrophe-s appears on [the posters]".
-Producer Kevin Feige said there are only two words in the UK title, one more than in the U.S. title, and stated that "decisions like that aren't made lightly and there are lots of marketing research, lawyers and things that get into the mix on it".
+In February 2012, Disney announced a title change for the film in the United Kingdom to avoid confusion with the British TV series of the same name and its 1998 film adaptation.
+This caused uncertainty over the film's actual title.
+Empire magazine reported that the film would be titled Marvel Avengers Assemble, while The Hollywood Reporter said that it would be called simply Avengers Assemble.
+Marvel's UK website referred to it as Marvel's Avengers Assemble, though David Cox of The Guardian, in arguing that it was one of the worst film titles ever, considered this a production notes error.
+The British Board of Film Classification and the Irish Film Classification Office listed it as Marvel Avengers Assemble.
+Frank Lovece in FilmFestivalTraveler.com noted the discrepancy, observing that the film is formally titled "Marvel's The Avengers" on screen, despite the absence of an apostrophe on posters.
+Feige explained the UK title's additional word, emphasizing the thorough decision-making process involved.

-The film's world premiere was April 11, 2012, at Hollywood's El Capitan Theatre.
-The Avengers closed the 11th Annual Tribeca Film Festival with a screening on April 28.
-The film received an expanded one-week theatrical push for the 2012 U.S. Labor Day weekend, increasing the number of theaters from 123 to 1,700.
+The film's world premiere took place on April 11, 2012, at Hollywood's El Capitan Theatre.
+It closed the 11th Annual Tribeca Film Festival with a screening on April 28.
+For the 2012 U.S. Labor Day weekend, the film received an expanded one-week theatrical push, increasing the number of theaters from 123 to 1,700.
 The Avengers was the last film released in Phase One of the MCU.